Which Of The Following Is Not Matched Correctly

 2. History:

 • Matching historical events with their dates.
-For instance, identifying a mismatch between a significant battle and the year it supposedly occurred.
+To give you an idea, identifying a mismatch between a significant battle and the year it supposedly occurred.

 • Matching historical figures with their accomplishments or affiliations.
 This requires a deep understanding of historical context and chronology.